 Who participates in the SAT?
 What is the cost?

 All 11th Graders: LISD automatically pays for all 11th grade students to participate

 Registration will take place on campus in your English III classes in February.

 When and where is the SAT?

 The SAT and other College Board tests are offered several times a year.
 Most students take the SAT for the first time during the spring of their junior year and a second time during the fall of their senior year.
-Monterey High school will host the “SAT School Day” administration in early March during the school day (typically the first Wednesday of the March).
+Monterey High school will host the “SAT School Day” administration in early March during the school day (typically the first Wednesday of March).